Double Indemnity (novel): 1944 film

 it is a very creepy sensation to see a character imagined by yourself step in front of your eyes exactly as you imagined her.

-To actor Fred MacMurray who plays Walter Huff [Walter Neff in the film version] Cain wrote:
+To actor Fred MacMurray, who played Walter Huff [Walter Neff in the film version], Cain wrote:

 The way you found tragedy in his shallow, commonplace, smart-cracking skull will remain with me for a long time and, indeed, reinforce an aesthetic viewpoint that many quarrel with; for if I have any gift, it is to take such people and show that they can suffer as profoundly as anybody else…

 Radio

 The Screen Guild Theater twice adapted Double Indemnity as a radio drama.
 Fred MacMurray and Barbara Stanwyck reprised their roles in the first broadcast on March 5, 1945.
 Stanwyck appeared again on the February 16, 1950 version, this time opposite Robert Taylor.

 On October 15, 1948, Ford Theatre produced another radio adaptation with Burt Lancaster and Joan Bennett and the October 30, 1950 broadcast of Lux Radio Theater with MacMurray and Stanwyck.